August 27th, 2003, 10:38 AM

 In even worse scenarios, sometimes the poster will argue back even when they don't know what they're talking about.
 Hey - if you know it all, don't ask for help.

-When people give you free code that may solve your problem, by all means, try it out!
+When people give you suggestions that may solve your problem, by all means, try it out!
 And if it's not what you need, at least thank them.

-And if people post code that is over your head, ask them for an explanation.
-Too many times I see great solutions posted, then the original poster doesn't understand it and goes hunting around the PHP manual and finds some function they think will solve their problem but really has Nothing to do with their problem!
+And if people post stuff that is over your head, ask them for an explanation.
+Too many times I see great solutions posted, then the original poster doesn't understand it and goes away!
 The solution you are given may not always be something you are totally familiar with, so just ask for a better explanation!

 Remember when people help you, they are doing YOU a favor !

-Regardless of how big your ego is, it is NOT someone else's privilege to debug Your code.
+Regardless of how big your ego is, it is NOT someone else's privilege to debug Your hardware.
 It is not their privilege to have them help you.
 It is YOURS.
 Remember that when people help you they are doing YOU a favor.
-You are not doing them a favor by letting them see your incredible application.
+They aren't being paid to do this.
 Be patient, help people out by posting good descriptions of what you need help with, and not snapping at people with garbage such as "if you aren't going to help don't waste my time replying".